FloreauLuca/floreauluca.github.io/blogpost3.md

 # Blog Infinite Chunks Generation
-#Work in Progress

 ## Introduction
 I’m currently in a Games Programming formation and as part of the module of computer graphics, we are asked to create a Minecraft-like in C++ using the NekoEngine.
 The NekoEngine is a custom C++ Engine using SDL 2.0 and OpenGL ES 3.0.

 One of my tasks was to implement the **infinite chunk generation**.

-Our goal was to be able to generate an infinite world horizontally and 256 blocks vertically.
+Our goal was to be able to generate an infinite world horizontally and 64 blocks vertically.

 So, we started on the segmentation of the world in a chunk of 16 x 16 x 16 blocks.

 <img src="Data/BlogPost/BlogPost3/chunk.jpg" width="300" alt="Image chunk">

-My chunk generation is composed of 5 actions :
+My chunk generation is composed of 6 actions :
 1. Update chunks if they are visible or not
 2. Generate new chunk if they are in the view distance
 3. Calculate if the blocks are occluded by other blocks